Schengen area: what are the entry and movement conditions?

 You have a residence permit issued by a Schengen country

-If you have a residence card or a long-stay visa valid for 1 year or more, you can cross the border on presentation of a passport valid and your residence permit.
+If you have a residence permit or a long-stay visa valid for 1 year or more, you can cross the border on presentation of a passport valid and this residence permit.

 Who can help me?